doubco/react-scenes/README.md

 style.className = "my-style"
 ```

-> then add all classNames you need to this propery.
+> then add all classNames you need to this property.

 ---